nigmatovdev/car-back/docs/API_BOOKINGS.md

 - `IN_PROGRESS` → `COMPLETED` or `CANCELLED`
 - `COMPLETED` / `CANCELLED` are terminal states (no further transitions)

-## Automatic Washer Assignment
+## Manual Washer Assignment

 When a booking is created:
-1. System finds all available washers with location data
+1. Booking is created with status `PENDING` (no automatic assignment)
-2. Calculates distance using Haversine formula
+2. Washers can view all available bookings via `GET /bookings/available`
-3. Auto-assigns the closest washer
+3. Washer accepts a booking via `PATCH /bookings/:id/accept`
-4. Sets status to `ASSIGNED` if washer found, `PENDING` if none available
+4. Booking status changes to `ASSIGNED` and washer is assigned

 ## Endpoints

 ### 1. Create Booking

 Create a new booking.
-Automatically assigns closest washer and creates payment record.
+Booking is created with `PENDING` status.
+Washers must accept the booking manually.

 **Endpoint:** `POST /bookings`